cekvenich2/cekvenich/docs/README.md

 and networks.
 Some highlights over the years include working at NASA, mastering SQL performance under load, publishing an early book on Java, before switching to front end and web development.
 I also won trainer of the year by JDJ.
 The experience I have helps with perspective.
-I pride self for being a trailblazer, and a scalability/web expert.
+I am proud to be a scalability/web expert.
+I have experience in managing offshore team of up to 120 members, organizing and conducting meetings for project requirements and status discussions.

 On a personal note: I did a few ‘Olympic’ triathlons and I am contribute and maintain open source projects.